Ramosetron

 Disease/Condition Glossary

 Nausea & Vomiting: Nausea is an uneasy feeling in which the person feels an urge to vomit, whereas vomiting is an uncontrollable reflex that expels the contents of the stomach through the mouth.
 Nausea and vomiting may occur separately or together.
 The common causes include motion sickness, emotional stress, indigestion, food poisoning, high fever or overeating.
-Nausea/vomiting might occur as an unpleasant effect of therapy, such as chemotherapy and radiation therapy.
+Nausea/vomiting might also occur as an unpleasant effect of therapy, such as chemotherapy and radiation therapy.

 FAQs

-RAMOSETRON is used to treat diarrhoea-predominant irritable bowel syndrome, which is an intestinal disorder that causes stomach pain, flatulence, diarrhoea or constipation.
+Ramosetron is used to treat diarrhoea-predominant irritable bowel syndrome which is an intestinal disorder that causes stomach pain, flatulence, diarrhoea or constipation.